Limit Order Books: Challenges of Studying LOBs

 \subsection{Priority}

-As shown in Figure \ref{tetris}, it is possible to have active orders owned by different market participants at the same price at any given time.
-Much like priority is given to active orders with the best (i.e., highest buy or lowest sell) price, limit order markets also employ a priority system for active orders within each individual price level.
+As shown in Figure \ref{schematiclob}, several active orders can have the same price at a given time.
+Much like priority is given to active orders with the best (i.e., highest buy or lowest sell) price, LOBs also employ a priority system for active orders within each individual price level.

-By far the most common priority mechanism currently used is \emph{price-time.} That is, priority is first given to those active orders with the best price, and ties are broken by selecting the active order that was placed first among those.
-As \textcite{Parlour:1998} highlighted, price-time priority is an effective way to encourage market participants to place limit orders in the LOB.
-Without a priority mechanism based on time, there is no incentive for a market participant to ``show their hand'' by submitting limit orders at any time before the desired price becomes the best price.
+By far the most common priority mechanism currently used is \emph{price-time.} That is, for active buy (respectively, sell) orders, priority is given to the active orders with the highest (respectively, lowest) price, and ties are broken by selecting the active order with the earliest submission time $t_x$.
+Price-time priority is an effective way to encourage traders to place limit orders \citep{Parlour:1998}.
+Without a priority mechanism based on time, there is no incentive for traders to show their hand by submitting limit orders earlier than is absolutely necessary.

-Another priority mechanism is \emph{pro-rata,} which is commonly used in futures markets \cite{Field:2008}.
-Under this mechanism, when a tie needs to be broken, each active order participating in the tie-break receives a matching proportional to the fraction of the depth available that it represents at the best price.
-For example, if a buy market order of size $3\sigma$ arrived at the LOB displayed in Figure \ref{proratafig}, $\sigma$ of it would match to active order 1 and $2\sigma$ of it would match to active order 2, because they correspond to $1/3$ and $2/3$ of the depth available at $a(t)$, respectively.

-Market participants trading in a pro-rata priority market are also faced with the substantial difficulty of optimally selecting limit order sizes, as posting limit orders with larger sizes than the quantity that is really desired for trade becomes a viable strategy to gain priority until a sufficiently large quantity has been matched, at which time any remaining orders can be cancelled.
+Another priority mechanism, commonly used in futures markets, is \emph{pro-rata} \citep{Field:2008}.
+Under this mechanism, when a tie occurs at a given price, each relevant active order receives a share of the matching proportional to the fraction of the depth available that it represents at that price.
+For example, if a buy market order of size $3\sigma$ arrived at the LOB displayed in Figure \ref{proratafig}, then $\sigma$ of it would match to active order $x_1$ and $2\sigma$ of it would match to active order $x_2$, because they correspond, respectively, to $1/3$ and $2/3$ of the depth available at $a(t)$.
+Traders in pro-rata priority LOBs are faced with the substantial difficulty of optimally selecting limit order sizes, because posting limit orders with larger sizes than the quantity that is really desired for trade becomes a viable strategy to gain priority.